 Were you or a loved one assaulted in San Diego, CA?
 You may be able to hold your attacker responsible for your losses related to the attack.
 An experienced San Diego assault injury lawyer at Mission Personal Injury Lawyers can help you recover compensation for medical bills, lost wages, and pain and suffering.
+Call (619) 777-5555 to schedule a free consultation today to learn more about how we can help.

 Our legal team has recovered tens of millions of dollars in compensation for injured clients since 2010.
 We’d be proud to put our proven track record of success to work for you.